 A dog that shows nervous behaviors is likely reacting to a situation that feels strange or threatening.
 Removing the alarm source may help a dog that is acting fearful.
 However, tension can be caused by uncontrollable situations such as city traffic or fireworks.

-Even though there are certain scenarios we can’t control, we can take care of our pet’s emotional state with CBD dog treats and CBD oil.
+Even though there are certain scenarios we can’t control, we can take care of our pet’s emotional state with CBD dog treats and CBD oil just for dogs.
 Dog treats infused with CBD oil are a great incentive for a dog hiding in a hard-to-reach area.
 You can also mix CBD oil into your dog’s food to alleviate tension as well.

 CBD boosts your pet’s endocannabinoid system (ECS).
 The ECS is present in nearly all mammals, and it helps regulate essential body functions.
 A well-functioning ECS can relax your dog and soothe fearful or nervous behaviors.